rutgersse/website/README.md

 # website
-This is static website for Health Monitoring Analytics
+This repository is for static website for Health Monitoring Analytics